 George Herbert’s most famous poems selected by Dr Oliver Tearle

 George Herbert (1593-1633) published none of his poetry during his lifetime, instead sending his poetic works to a friend shortly before his death, with the instruction that if his friend thought the poems worth publishing, he should do so.
 Thankfully, they were published, in The Temple in 1633, a few months after Herbert’s death.
 The following poems are what we consider the ten greatest George Herbert poems (although other readers will doubtless have their own top ten list).
-Click on the title of each poem to read it, and discover more information about the poem.
+The title of each poem leads through to the text of the poem.

 Who says that fictions only and false hair